 Make sure you carefully read all of the instructions, warnings, and recommendations presented in this guide and the appropriate version specific orcharhino Upgrade Notes in the ATIX Service Portal.
 ATIX does not offer support for recovery from a failed upgrade if you did not follow our upgrade guide.

 Version specific upgrade instructions are published in the ATIX Service Portal.
 Log in with your ATIX Support login credentials and follow the link to the orcharhino Upgrade Notes.
 Make sure you carefully read the version specific instructions before starting the upgrade.

 If you are skipping versions in a single upgrade, read all of the version specific instructions for all intermediary versions.
-For example, if you are upgrading from orcharhino 5.0 to 5.2, then you should read instructions for the upgrade to version 5.2 as well as instructions for the upgrade to version 5.1.
+For example, if you are upgrading from orcharhino 5.0 to 5.2, read both the instructions for the upgrade to version 5.1 and 5.2.
 Please contact us if you are unsure on how to start with your orcharhino upgrade.

 orcharhino upgrades are performed using the